Gilead Sciences Gains Rights to GLPG1690 Clinical Program in 10-year Research Collaboration

-GLPG1690 inhibits GPR84, a pro-inflammatory protein that promotes chronic inflammation in IPF.
+GLPG1690 inhibits autotaxin, an enzyme that is thought to be involved in tissue scarring (fibrosis) and IPF progression.
 It was granted orphan drug designation by the U.S. Food and Drug Administration in June 2017, and by the European Commission in September 2016 as a treatment for IPF.

 The Phase 3 program includes two identically designed trials, called ISABELA 1 (NCT03711162) and ISABELA 2 (NCT03733444).
 The trials are expected to enroll a total of 1,500 patients, ages 40 years or older, who have received an IPF diagnosis within five years of trial initiation.
 The trials will take place at more than 200 clinical sites worldwide, including at locations in the U.S, and Europe.